 Why is this area important?

-There are a variety of solutions available for individuals which could potentially provide the individual with financial assistance later on in life and meet their long term care requirements.
-The options are described in a little more detail below;
+There are a variety of solutions available for individuals which could potentially provide them with financial assistance later on in life and meet their Long Term Care requirements.
+The various options are described in a little more detail below;

 This could help to pay for the cost of short term medical care, subject to various limits according to the level of cover taken.

-These policies are designed to to pay out a regular sum if the individual requires continuous care.
+These policies are designed to pay out a regular sum if the individual requires continuous care.

 These will often provide a benefit after a period of time where the individual is expected to fund the care themselves in the interim period.
 As a result, the cost of these policies can be less expensive than some of the other options.